chadell/slides/src/180410_devopsbarcelona/2_firsttry.md

 ## we tried to solve <span style="color:yellow">all in one</span>

 <!--
-so a small team of people with network background seated together to propose a better approach...
+so a small team of people with strong network background seated together to propose a better approach...
  -->

 ##